To our media partners:

 Thank you very much for your support of Enid Public Schools and the students and families that we serve.
 Your coverage is appreciated, and it is my goal to help you with your job by providing timely and accurate information about the district.
 Enid Public Schools believes in transparency and open, honest communication.
 I would like to take this opportunity to share several of the district’s media relations guidelines, services and procedures with you:

 - A list of media opportunities, including upcoming events and programs, will be emailed by the fifth of each month to organizations that request one.
 Updated lists may be received throughout the month.
-Please contact the Communications Director or the building principal if your organization is planning to cover an event or program on the list.
+Please contact the Communications Executive Director or the building principal if your organization is planning to cover an event or program on the list.

 - The Communications Department sends by email press releases about upcoming events, student recognitions and more.
-If you would prefer to receive the information in another format or if you do not currently receive releases, please contact the Communications Director.
+If you would prefer to receive the information in another format or if you do not currently receive releases, please contact the Communications Executive Director.
 I am happy to accommodate your request.

-- The Director of Communications is the first point of contact for media representatives covering school-related news, programs or events.
+- The Executive Director of Communications is the first point of contact for media representatives covering school-related news, programs or events.
 For sports-related interviews or information, please first call the Athletic Director or the head coach of the respective sport.

-- School employees and students may be interviewed during the school day when such interviews, in the judgment of the principal and the Communications Director, do not disrupt the school environment or the health, safety and welfare of students and employees.
+- School employees and students may be interviewed during the school day when such interviews, in the judgment of the principal and the Communications Executive Director, do not disrupt the school environment or the health, safety and welfare of students and employees.

 - All visitors, including members of the media, are required to check in at the school office upon arrival.
 Because this provides a safer environment for our students, there are no exceptions to this rule.